Akanksha1212/ImposterBubble/README.md

 ## About
 Imposter Bubble helps people in identifying the type and recommending them books, articles where they can learn about different ways to overcome the feeling and become more confident.

+## Features
+- Quiz - To identify type (#1: The Perfectionist #2: The Natural Genius #3: The Expert #4: The Rugged Individualist #5: The Superwoman/Man)
+- Affirmations - Saying powerful phrases like "I am proud of myself", "I am strong" can have a great impact on user's mental well being and they'll feel more confident about themselves after this exercise
+- Resources - This section has videos, self-help books that user gets reminded of by notifications, and by watching useful content they can identify ways to deal with imposter syndrome and feel more confident
+- Community - To connect with other women, share experiences with them and learn ways to tackle it

 ## Screenshots

 <pre>